KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 These arise through **inversion**, forming the first entropic hypostases of the Khaonic Tree.
 The two trees coexist as parallel emanatory systems.
-Their interaction occurs only through the embodied realms (ES / EM), where centropic and entropic forces interlace.
+Their interaction occurs only through the embodied realms (ES / EM), where centropic and entropic forces interface.

 The so-called “rebellion” is the structural divergence of vectors, not moral wrongdoing.
 The essential distortion is **misalignment** — the belief that a part may replicate the Whole, violating lawful distinction.